 These cameras acquire data across bands in the visible and non-visible spectrums.
 This type of data enables users to compute vegetation indices in order to create reflectance maps for assessing plant health, estimating biomass and more.

 Temperature measuring thermal cameras, assign a temperature value to each pixel.
-The have already proved highly useful in conservation projects to count treetop Orangutan nests in Indonesia and assess the fight against Rhino Poaching in Namibia.
+The have already proved highly useful in conservation projects to count treetop Orangutan nests in Indonesia and assist in the fight against Rhino Poaching.